- Blue Cross Blue Shield offers Medigap plans in all 50 states.

 - Copays and coinsurance.
 Some Medigap plans don’t cover every type of copay or coinsurance associated with Medicare parts A and B.

-Now, let’s compare the cost ranges of different Medigap plans offered by BCBS in a few different states across the country.
+Now, let’s compare the monthly premium cost ranges of different Medigap plans offered by BCBS in a few different cities across the country.

 Medigap is supplemental insurance that helps people with original Medicare (Part A and Part B) pay for costs that aren’t normally covered.
 An estimated